Code-Institute-Submissions/jensalindgren-pro1/README.md

 - All the forms are working and will send you to a new page.
 I have tested all the forms on all the pages.
 - All the pictures are working and will show the correct picture.
 I have tested all the pictures on all the pages.

+## Commit History

+- The commit history can be found on Github.
+- I started the project on my local machine and then pushed it to Github.
+So the commit history is not showing on Github. step by step in th browser.
+I started my project with my index.html file and just kept on building my project step by step.
+Halfway through the project I started to use my Github repository.
+I pushed my project to Github and then started to work on my project in the browser.
+So thats giving a little bit of a messy commit history.

 [Back to top ⇧](#html--css-project)

 ## Final Result